Courses in Judaic Studies

 A study of 19th century Jewish and European history resulting in the formation of Jewish nationalism.
 Covers the development of various Zionist ideologies and organizations as well as their challengers within and outside the Jewish community.
 Examines the history of settlement in Palestine, the founding of the state of Israel, and the country’s subsequent development.
 Only one version of A JST 244 may be taken for credit.

-Examines the various roles of women and the diverse ways they have been represented in Jewish life and literature from the biblical period through the 20th century.
-Texts will include biblical passages, Talmudic legislation and interpretation, medieval documents, early modern memoirs and modern letters, poetry, and fiction.
-Only one version of A JST 248 may be taken for credit.
-May not be offered in 2012-2013.
+Examines gender and Jewish women in historical perspective from the biblical period through the early 21st century.
+Texts will include biblical passages, Talmudic legislation and interpretation, medieval documents, early modern and modern memoirs, letters, poetry and fiction, and feature and documentary films.
+Only one version of A WSS 248 and A JST 248 may be taken for credit.
+May not be offered in 2023-2024.

 A JST 251 (= A HIS 252) Early Israel and Biblical Civilization (3)

 The history and culture of ancient Israel from its beginnings to the Persian Empire.
 A survey of the Hebrew Bible (in English) as the major source for the study of early Judaic religious and social forms in the context of the Near East.
-Only one of A JST 251, 341, and A HIS 252 may be taken for credit.
-May not be offered in 2012-2013.
+Only one of A JST 251, A HIS 252, and A JST/A HIS 341 may be taken for credit.

 History of the Jewish people from Alexander the Great to the decline of the ancient world.
 Topics include examination of cultural conflict in Judaea and the diaspora, confrontation with Greco-Roman Hellenism and early Christianity, sectarianism, and the beginnings of Rabbinic institutions.
-Only one version of A JST 252 may be taken for credit.
-May not be offered in 2012-2013.
+Only one version of A JST 252, A HST 252, A REL 252, A JST 342, and A HIS 358 may be taken for credit.

-Explores the course of Jewish history from the development of Christianity until the Chmielnicki massacres of 1648.
+Explores the course of Jewish history from the destruction of the Second Temple in Jerusalem until the French Revolution.
 Investigates the experience of Jews between and within the major religious and cultural systems that dominated medieval Europe; Islam and Christianity.
 The course charts the history of Sephardic and Ashkenazic Jewry, noting the important social, religious, cultural, and political characteristics of each community, as well as their interaction with two great world civilizations.
-Only one version of A JST 253 may be taken for credit.
+Only one of A HIS 253, A JST 253, A REL 253, and A JST 353 may be taken for credit.

 A JST 254 (= A HIS 254 & A REL 254) The Jews in the Modern World (3)

 Beginning with the end of the late Middle Ages and the emergence of the Enlightenment, this class explores how Jewish communities responded to the demands of an ever-expanding modern world.
 Examines the ways in which Jews and Jewish communities sought to create modern expressions of Judaism and the response of rabbinic Judaism to these challenges.
-Explores the rise of Hasidism, the aims of “Enlightened” Jewry, nationalism, the creation of secular Jewish cultures, the World Wars, modern antisemitism and the Nazi Holocaust, and the emergence of new Jewish centers in the United States and Israel.
-Only one version of A JST 254 may be taken for credit.
+Explores the rise of Hasidism, the aims of Enlightened Jewry, nationalism, the creation of secular Jewish cultures, the World Wars, modern antisemitism and the Nazi Holocaust, and the emergence of new Jewish centers in the United States and Israel.
+Only one of A JST 254 and A REL 254 and A HIS 254 and A JST 344 may be taken for credit.

-Explores ancient and medieval forms of anti-Jewish hatred, the manifestation of antisemitism in the modern period, and several of the current debates on antisemitism.
-Explores the instrumentalization of antisemitic hatred through several case studies and provides the means to assess critically both current antisemitic attacks and charges of antisemitism.
-Only one version of A JST 275 may be taken for credit.
+Explores pre-modern forms of anti-Jewish hatred, the manifestation of antisemitism in the modern period, and several of the current debates on antisemitism.
+Explores the instrumentalization of antisemitic hatred through several case studies and provides students with the means to assess critically both current antisemitic attacks and contemporary debates about antisemitism.
+Only one of A HIS 275 and A JST 275 may be taken for credit.